TMills343/app_dashboard/README.md

   - Password required for admin operations (adding or deleting apps).
 Not exposed to clients.
 - SECRET_KEY (strongly recommended)
   - Flask secret key used for session signing.
 If omitted, the app generates a temporary key per runtime and logs a warning.
 Sessions will reset on restart.
+ - DASHBOARD_TITLE (optional)
+   - Customizes the page title and header shown on the dashboard.
+   - Default (if not set): "Mills House Applications".

 MongoDB setup